 We deepened our partnership with Uber, agreeing to integrate our aerial ridesharing service into the Uber app, and vice versa, across all U.S. launch markets.
 Uber increased their investment in Joby and we acquired the Elevate division, bringing their software tools and commercial launch expertise in house.

-In 2020, we signed our Stage 4 “G-1” certification basis with the FAA, having received an initial Stage 2 G-1 from the agency in 2019.
+In 2020, we signed our initial Stage 4 “G-1” certification basis with the FAA, having received an initial Stage 2 G-1 from the agency in 2019.
 This document lays out a clear path to certifying our aircraft for commercial flights.

 During the year that Joby listed on the New York Stock Exchange (NYSE:JOBY), our pre-production prototype flew more than 5,300 miles, including a flight of 154.6 miles on a single charge.